ads-mirrors/auditing.testssl.sh/bin/Readme.md

 # Security notices

-The important thing upfront: **DO NOT USE THESE BINARIES FOR PRODUCTION PUPOSES**.
+The important thing upfront: **DO NOT USE THESE BINARIES FOR PRODUCTION PURPOSES**.
 A lot of security restrictions have been removed because we want to test how bad the servers are.

 More